anniekvandijk/anniekvandijk.github.io.oud/_posts/2021-12-08-First-post.md

 A nice starting point is [Jekyll templates free section](https://jekyllthemes.io/free) Most themes have a theme starter to get you up and running in no time.

 Minimal Mistakes is a very populair theme and they have a theme starter.
 It is a bit hard to find.
 Their normal template is [Mistakes Jekyll theme](https://jekyllthemes.io/theme/minimal-mistakes).
 When you go to their site on Github via the link at the bottom and scroll through their readme you can find a link to the theme starter somwhere half way the readme.
 Or, you just go to it by clicking [here](https://github.com/mmistakes/mm-github-pages-starter).
 In the readme of the theme starter you find a link to start the installation.

+## Step 3.
+Create Github Pages repository

-When you click on it you are asked to create a new repository.
+When you click on the theme starter link you are asked to create a new repository.

 Important about this step.
 The name of the repository must be in a special format: \<username>.github.io.
 Because my username is anniekvandijk, I make a repository with the name anniekvandijk.github.io.
 It has to be a public repository.
 ![repo](/assets/img/blog-images/2021-12-08-First-post/Screenshot4.jpg)